moorara/milad.dev/content/projects/goto-config.md

 ./app
 ```

-### Changing Separartor Character For Lists
+### Changing Separator Character For Lists

-If you want to pass a list of configuration values that the values themselves may include the default sperartor character (`,`),
+If you want to pass a list of configuration values that the values themselves may include the default separator character (`,`),
 here is how you can specify a different character to be considered as the separator:

 ```go